Volcano House (California)

-Volcano House, also known as the Cinder Cone House, Vulcania and Volcania, near Newberry Springs in San Bernardino County, Southern California, United States, is a mid-century modern house designed by architect Harold James Bissner Jr. and built in 1968–1969 on top of a 150 ft (46 m)-high extinct volcanic cinder cone.
-The house has far-reaching views over the western Mojave Desert and the Newberry Mountains and Rodman Mountains.
+Volcano House, also known as the Cinder Cone House, Vulcania and Volcania, near Newberry Springs in San Bernardino County, Southern California, United States, is a mid-century modern house designed by architect Harold James Bissner Jr. and built in 1968–1969 on top of a 150 ft extinct volcanic cinder cone.
+The house has far-reaching views over the western Mojave Desert, the Newberry Mountains, and the Rodman Mountains.
 A private house not open to the public, it has nevertheless attracted attention due to its prominent location and striking design.
 It has been described as "a desert masterpiece" and "an architectural icon", "remarkable", and "iconic", has featured in several architectural digests, and has been used as a film location.

 The house estate is bordered on three sides by Federal lands, including the lakebed of Troy Lake, a dry lake of the Mojave.

 Commission by and design and construction for Vard Wallace

-View of Volcano House, Newberry Springs, Southern California, USA.
-1968–1969, architect Harold James Bissner Jr.
+View of Volcano House, 1968–1969, architect Harold James Bissner Jr.

-The house was commissioned by engineer, inventor and draftsman Vard Wallace, who had made his fortune drafting machines and airplane parts to Lockheed Corp. during and after World War II, through his company Vard, Inc. Wallace was introduced to the site by his personal secretary on a weekend trip.
+The house was commissioned by engineer, inventor and draftsman Vard Wallace, who had made his fortune drafting machines and airplane parts to Lockheed Corporation during and after World War II, through his company Vard, Inc. Wallace was introduced to the site by his personal secretary on a weekend trip.
 Immediately taken by the site, he imagined a dwelling atop the isolated cinder cone.
 He was able to buy the cone and surrounding land, and intended the house to be a retreat for him and his wife Mabel; their main residence was at Newport Beach.

 Wallace was inspired by one of the dome-shaped buildings at the San Onofre Nuclear Generating Station, California, which was being constructed in 1967–1968.
-His twin passions were fishing and astronomy, and so he asked architect Harold James Bissner Jr (1925–2020) of Nyberg & Bissner Inc., Pasadena, to reflect these when designing the house.
-Bissner recollected that the original design, including an observation deck for Wallace’s telescope and a sizable lake, was completed in one afternoon.
+His twin passions were fishing and astronomy, so he asked architect Harold James Bissner Jr (1925–2020) of Nyberg & Bissner Inc., Pasadena, to reflect these when designing the house.
+Bissner recollected that the original design, including an observation deck for Wallace's telescope and a sizable lake, was completed in one afternoon.

 A spiral track was bulldozed up the side of the cinder cone, and the top of the cone was flattened off.
-The logistics of building at such an isolated, desert site, with limited access and room, proved considerable.
+The logistics of building at such an isolated desert site, with limited access and room, proved considerable.
 The building is 16-sided, and is anchored in a reinforced concrete ring that supports the dome.
-The arched beams were built on-site, out of 1x2 inch redwood that was glued and nailed.
+The arched beams were built on-site, out of 1×2-inch redwood that was glued and nailed.
 The domed roof came low to the ground to prevent the sun from reaching into the house, and was covered with a sprayed layer of white latex amalgam, to act as waterproofing and also to reflect the heat.